Essential Works

 Photo by Geloy Concepcion 2023.

-La Pocha Nostra is thrilled to present excerpts from their most recent performance manuscripts and bank of ritual actions.
+Guillermo Gómez-Peña & Balitrónica's current duet features excerpts from their most recent performance manuscripts and bank of ritual actions.
 Utilizing a casino roulette and several tarot decks, Balitronica utilizes various forms of oracular magic to select spoken word texts and props for Gómez-Peña’s live performance.
 The fate of the script and the performance are determined by methods of divination, chance, and direct contact with the spirits that be.

 Artist Statement by Gómez-Peña: